andersonba/yve-bot/docs/docs/rule.md

   validators:
     - minWords: 1
 ```
+- yes and no:
+  Messages of yes/no labels to confirm/deny server results based on user's input
 - apiURI and apiQueryParam:
   Those params will be used to send the search request.
 The final URI will be
   `${apiURI}?${apiQueryParam}=${encodeURIComponent(String(answer))}`